felixleopoldo/benchpress/docs/source/index.rst

 ##################################

-Benchpress is a `Snakemake <https://snakemake.readthedocs.io>`_ workflow for systematic benchmarking of algorithms for learning graphical models.
+Benchpress [1]_ is a `Snakemake <https://snakemake.readthedocs.io>`_ workflow for reproducible and scalable benchmarking of algorithms for learning graphical models.
 It provides a simple interface via a `JSON <https://www.json.org/json-en.html>`_ configuration file in a probabilistic programming fashion.
 Benchpress implements a number of the state-of-the-art algorithms available in the literature, as well as data, parameter sampling algorithms and benchmarking metrics.

+..
+[1] Felix L. Rios and Giusi Moffa and Jack Kuipers Benchpress: a scalable and platform-independent workflow for benchmarking structure learning algorithms for graphical models.
+ArXiv eprints., 2107.03863, 2021.